jitammy/kagglePractice/README.md

 ## Conclusion
-The hypothesis of “women and children are first” is correct
+The hypothesis of “women and children are first” is correct according to above data visualization methods.